accounts-js/accounts/examples/graphql-server-typeorm-postgres/README.md

 ## Prerequisites

-If you're on a mac, you will probably already have postgres installed as a brew service. just edit the .env file and use your current postgres data

 You will need a PostgreSQL server to run this package.
 If you don't have a PostgreSQL server running already, and you have Docker & Docker Compose, you can do

 ```bash